Focus and Scope

 Part 2.
 Authorship and acknowledgment

 Authorship credit should be based on 1) substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; and 3) final approval of the version to be published.
 Authors should meet conditions 1, 2 and 3.
 It is based on a definition of authorship of the International Committee of Medical Journal Editors (ICMJE).
 Contributors who do not qualify as authors should be listed in an acknowledgment for description of given help.
+Authors contribution sections is obligatory part of the paper.

 Part 3.
 Collecting authorship information